Apoorva64/prog-sys/td01-bis/readme.md

     KERNEL32.dll
 ...
 ```
-Thus we cannot run the program without `DynamicLib.dll`
+Thus, we cannot run the program without `DynamicLib.dll`

 ## Exercise 4
 There are several significant differences in the creation and use of libraries between the Linux and Windows operating systems, as well as some similarities.